luispflamminger/gateway-kong-charts/README.md

 ## Requirements

-### License

-StarGate uses Kong underneath.
-To allow Kong to start as enteprise edition, you need a valid enterprise license.

 ### Database

 StarGate requires a PostgreSQL database that will be preconfigured by StarGate's init container.

 ## Configuration

-### License

-Place your license-JSON into at in the `enterprise` scope of the `values.yaml`.
-If you don't provide a license, StarGate will start Kong's community edition where no Enterprise features will be available.
-In this case enabled RBAC will not take effect.

 ### Database